fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 This trap occurs when we assume that the best solution to a problem may involve technology, and fail to recognize other possible solutions outside of this realm.
-This trap also occurs as definitions of fairness are contested and changed and models become obsolete.
+Solutionist approaches may also not be appropriate in situations where definitions of fairness are particularly contested and changed and models become obsolete.
 See the "Construct Validity" section in Fairlearn's user guide.